gedney/netscool/doc/index.rst

 Building Blocks
 ===============

 In the real world networks are made up of physical equipment.
-This is Layer 1 of the OSI model, or the Physical Layer.
 We roughly approximate the physical world in this course using the classes in the ``netscool.layer1`` module.

 There a few classes from this module that are worth pointing out.

  * BaseDevice - All of our devices (routers, switches etc) will build upon this class.
- * BaseInterface - The interfaces for our devices will build upon this class.
+ * L1Interface - Represents a physical interface, our interfaces for our devices will build on this class.
  * Cable - Used to connect interfaces locally in our own code.
  * SocketCable - Used to connect to interfaces of devices running in other processes.